 - Certain physical illnesses and medications

 *If you or a loved one are experiencing thoughts of suicide, please know that help is available.
 You can call the National Suicide Prevention Lifeline anytime, 24/7, at 988.

 Types Of Depression

-Although the above symptoms may appear in any type of depressive disorder, each type has a unique blend, triggers, and presentation of them.
-Here are brief descriptions of various kinds of depression medical conditions and what makes them each unique.
+Although the above symptoms may appear in any type of depressive disorder, each type usually has a unique blend, triggers, and presentation of symptoms.
+Here are brief descriptions of various kinds of depression-related disorders so that you may be better able to recognize symptoms.